Clinical performance

 Research page →Frameworks that develop clinical competency while keeping reflective supervision distinct from performance management.

-Part of the wider governance workA supported, non-linear model for clinicians returning to or developing their practice, built for psychological safety.
+Part of the wider governance workA supported, non-linear model for clinicians returning to or developing their practice, built around proportionate support and psychological safety.

 Read the article →